Import and sync users

 |---|---|

-| New | User doesn’t exist; the system will create a new account. |
+| New | The user doesn’t exist, so the system will create a new account. |

-| Updated | User exists, and the sync will modify at least one field. |
+| Updated | The user exists, and the sync will modify at least one field. |

-| Deactivated | User was in the last run but is missing from this file (active if Users removed from file is set to Deactivate). |
+| Deactivated | The user was present in the last run but is no longer in the source.
+This occurs only when If a user is removed from the source is set to Deactivate user. |

-| Skipped | User matches an existing record with no changes, or a behavior rule excluded them. |
+| Skipped | The user matches an existing record with no changes, or a behavior rule excluded the user. |

-| Error | Row has validation errors and the system will not import it. |
+| Error | The record has validation errors, and the system won’t import it. |

-Review the counts and select Continue to proceed.
+Review the counts, and then select Continue.

 Resolve conflicts